Childhood on the beach revisited in old photographs

 Childhood fades, the sea stays.
 Yet, how can one forget the beautiful old days?

-Childhood faded like the sweet scent of his mother’s perfume.
+Childhood vanished like the sweet scent of his mother’s perfume.
 But the odour of salt water never went away.
 On this cold, grey December afternoon, its faint smell came back to haunt him.
 And once again he felt the grit of warm sand under his feet and the soft embrace of something larger than all his remembered days… ~Barista Uno (notes for a novel perhaps)